 If you get iOS 11.1 unable to verify update error with iPhone/iPad, firstly you should make sure that you are connected to a stable network.
 Besides, you can try updating your device to iOS 11.1 or iOS 11.1.2 using another Wi-Fi network.

 According to feedback from some Apple users, they solve iOS 11.1 Unable to Verify Update problem by simply closing Settings app and then reopening it.

 - Step 1.
 Double click the Home button to see your open apps.

 - Step 2.
 Find Settings app and swipe up to close it.

 - Step 3.
 Then, wait a few minutes, tap Settings app to reopen it and try to download the new update again.

 3. Delete the update and then re-download

-Sometimes a corrupt update may lead to this verifying issue.
+Sometimes a corrupt update may make iOS 11 fail to verify update.
 You can remove the software update on your iPhone and see whether it fix the problem.